lambdamikel/microtronic-2095-arduino-emulator/README.md

 Now program the Uno with the `busch2095.ino` sketch, insert a FAT16 or FAT32 formatted SD card, and power it up via USB or the external power jack (standard 9V - 12 V external Arduino power supply).
-You should then get the *"SD Card Ready"* and the main menu:
+You should then get the **"SD Card Ready"** and the main menu:

 ![new-version-1](new-version/new-version-1.jpg)

 ### Problems

-#### Incompatible LCD Display
+#### "SD Card ERROR!"
+Caused by Incompatible LCD Shield

 Please note that the following display shields will NOT work; for unknown reasons, the SD card library fails to initialize with them.

-So, if you are getting an *"SD Card ERROR!"* instead of the *"SD Card Ready"* during startup, consider changing the display shield.
+So, if you are getting an **"SD Card ERROR!"** instead of the **"SD Card Ready"** during startup, consider changing the display shield.

 Display shields that don't work include the following:

 ![bad-displays](new-version/bad-displays.jpg)

-Of course, it may also be the case that you simply forgot to put the SD card in, that the SD card is not FAT16 or FAT32 formatted, too large (i.e., bigger than 8 GBs), or incompatible.
+Of course, it may also be the case that you simply forgot to insert the SD card, that the SD card is not FAT16 or FAT32 formatted, is too large (i.e., bigger than 8 GBs), or somehow incompatible.
+Try another one then.

-#### Button Don't Work Correctly
+#### Buttons Don't Work Correctly

 In case the LCD buttons should not work properly, have a look at the following function - the threshold values may need to be adjusted:

 ~~~~
 int readLCDButtons() {